AdaGold/react-chatlog/project-docs/setup.md

 ## Setup

-After forking and cloning this repo you must run `npm install` in the project directory.
-This will download and install all of the necessary NPM modules required by the project.
-After that finishes successfully you can run `npm start` to begin the local development server.
+After forking and cloning this repo you must run `yarn install` in the project directory.
+This will download and install all of the necessary node modules required by the project.
+After that finishes successfully you can run `yarn start` to begin the local development server.